phpmd/phpmd/src/site/rst/documentation/index.rst

 - *0*, This exit code indicates that everything worked as expected.
 This means there was no error/exception and PHPMD hasn't detected any rule violation in the code under test.
-- *1*, This exit code indicates that an error/exception occured which has interrupted PHPMD during execution.
+- *1*, This exit code indicates that an error/exception occurred which has interrupted PHPMD during execution.
-- *2*, This exit code means that PHPMD has processed the code under test without the occurence of an error/exception, but it has detected rule violations in the analyzed source code.
+- *2*, This exit code means that PHPMD has processed the code under test without the occurrence of an error/exception, but it has detected rule violations in the analyzed source code.

 Renderers